galdil/RESTful-api/README.md

 # RESTful-api
-RESTful api that works with mongoDB.
+Basic RESTful api implementation with mongoDB.
+Support CRUD operations on "devices" in the DB.